 Nottingham BBSRC Wheat Research Centre

 show/hide full profile...

-I am a first year PhD student working on genetic biofortification of wheat with Zinc.
-My study will explore wider genetic diversity among wheat and wild relatives to breed new high-zinc wheat lines suited for sub-Saharan African environments specifically Ethiopia and Malawi.
+Veronica has just completed her PhD (2023) working on genetic biofortification of wheat to breed new high-zinc wheat lines suited for sub-Saharan African environments specifically Ethiopia and Malawi.

+Nottingham BBSRC Wheat Research Centre